ShubhPatil95/CreatePyPiPackages/twine_setuptools.md

 ```

 ### Step9
-* create a setup.py and LICENSE by copying code from [here]
+* create a setup.py and LICENSE by copying code from [setup.py](https://github.com/ShubhPatil95/CreatePyPiPackages/blob/main/mypackagemath/setup.py) and [LICENSE](https://github.com/ShubhPatil95/CreatePyPiPackages/blob/main/mypackagemath/LICENSE).
+Make sure you are replacing details in setup.py with your details, also update your name replacing mine in LICENSE.
 ```ruby
 nano setup.py
 ```